Siva Manasulo Sruthi: Release and reception

 The film was released in India and overseas on 10 February 2012.
 The movie was received with positive reviews.
 Suresh Kavirayani of the Times of India gave a 3 out of 5 rating and said the film was fresh and Sudheer's acting was appreciable.
-Mahesh from 123 Telugu also gave a 3 out of 5 rating and commented that the film was a decent one to watch and praised Sudheer for his dances and fights.
 Jeevi from Idlebrain gave a positive 3 out of 5 rating for the movie and said that the youth orientation and entertainment in the film make it a decent watch and categorized performances by Sudheer and Regina as plus points for the film.
 Reviewer's from NDTV gave a positive review and said it was a good beginning for Sudheer and praised his ease in dance and action scenes.
 They also praised Regina's performance in the film.
-The Hindustan Times gave a 3 ou of 5 rating and said that the film is a time pass watch and is worth every single penny that spent on buying the ticket.
+The Hindustan Times gave a 3 out of 5 rating and said that the film is a time pass watch and is worth every single penny that was spent on buying the ticket.